NDF-Poli-USP/spyro/README.md

 spyro: Acoustic wave modeling in Firedrake
 ============================================

-spyro is a Python library for modeling acoustic waves in the subsurface.
+spyro is a Python library for modeling acoustic waves.
 The main functionality is a set of forward and discrete adjoint wave propagators for solving the acoustic wave equation in the time domain.
-These wave propagators can be used to form complete Full Waveform Inversion or Reverse Time Migration.
+These wave propagators can be used to form complete Full Waveform Inversion or Reverse Time Migration applications.
+See the demos.
 To implement these solvers, spyro uses the finite element analysis package [Firedrake](https://www.firedrakeproject.org/index.html).

-To use Spyro, you'll need to have some knowledge of Python and some basic concepts in inverse modeling relevant to seismology.
+To use Spyro, you'll need to have some knowledge of Python and some basic concepts in inverse modeling relevant to active-sourcce seismology.

 Functionality
 =============